Crowns & Bridges

 Bridges: What They Are and How They Work

-If you have more than one tooth missing, our dentists may recommend a fixed bridge to rectify any dental shortcomings and to remove any gaps between missing teeth.
+If you have more than one tooth missing, our dentists may recommend a fixed bridge to rectify any dental shortcomings and remove gaps between missing teeth.
 Commonly used to replace a group of teeth at once, bridges span over the free space between teeth.
-Gaps left between teeth can cause imbalance and lead the teeth to shift or rotate into the empty space, causing problems.
+Gaps left between teeth can cause imbalance and lead the teeth to shift or rotate, causing problems.
 Additionally, this imbalance can also lead to joint disorders and gum disease.

 Bridges are generally implanted to the natural teeth and cover the empty spaces to prevent surrounding teeth from moving.
-Depending on the function, costs as well as aesthetic considerations, you can choose from a number of materials for bridges.
+Depending on the function, costs, and aesthetic considerations, you can choose from several materials for bridges.
 For a natural look, ceramic or porcelain bridges are considered to be the most ideal.

 General Care for Crowns and Bridges

-Crowns and bridges generally last a lifetime but they can fall out or become loose.
+Crowns and bridges generally last a lifetime, but they can fall out or become loose.
 Visit the dentist immediately for a quick fix.
-Oral hygiene is extremely important for new crowns and bridges.
+Oral hygiene is essential for new crowns and bridges.
 If the teeth holding the bridge are weakened by disease, the bridge itself will not remain supported.
-Keep your teeth and gums healthy by using effective fluoride toothpaste regularly, and floss on a daily basis.
-Avoid chewing hard or sticky foods when you are wearing a new crown or bridge as it affects the integrity and strength of the foundation.
+Keep your teeth and gums healthy by using effective fluoride toothpaste regularly and floss daily.
+Avoid chewing hard or sticky foods when you are wearing a new crown or bridge, as it affects the foundation’s integrity and strength.